-The abundance of adorable baby sloth photos on the Internet recently has led to an increasing number of people considering sloths as an exotic pet.
-However, to stay happy and healthy, sloths require a special diet, and a unique enclosure.
+Do sloths make good pets?
+The abundance of adorable baby sloth photos on the internet recently has led to an increasing number of people considering sloths as pets.
+However, to stay happy and healthy, pet sloths require a special diet and a unique enclosure.
 Due to the extensive requirements for their care and the difficulty in obtaining a sloth legally, sloths do not make good pets.

 - An ideal enclosure would be a walk-in aviary or solarium, with either fake or real trees (including leaves), ropes, and other things on which to climb.

 - An added benefit to such an enclosure is the ability to control temperature and humidity.
 Sloths are rainforest animals, so they need enclosures that are warm and humid.

 - Because sloths are born foragers, they need a lot of space to carry out instinctual foraging activities as well.

 - Despite their inability to walk on land, they are excellent swimmers writes Live Science.
 As such, providing a pool your sloth can easily access would be a good idea.

 In the wild, a sloth's diet typically consists of vegetable matter, leaves, twigs, and fruits.
 They may also feed on insects for nutrients.
 Properly feeding a captive sloth is difficult due to the specialty of the vegetables and other foods that they eat in the wild.
 Their diet cannot simply come from a grocery store, because the vegetables people eat are not as high in fiber as what a sloth's body requires to function properly.